whitneyburton/portfolios/students/marybeth_burch/20150814-marybeth_burch-m1.markdown

 * I reminded my posse when it was our cleanup week and I also have pitched in a few mornings and evenings to put away dishes or load the dishwasher.

+* Attended meetups including Women Who Code study groups and Turing Community Night for front-end development.

+* I am present for posse time each morning and collaborate on warm-ups.

 ## Review

 ### Notes